verge-io/docs/docs/product-guide/VMsnapshotsandrestores.md

 ## Quiesced Snapshots

-The quiesce option provides an **application-consistent snapshot** of a running VM in which the system freezes the filesystem and flushes write buffers; additionally, VSS writers are invoked in order for VSS-aware applications (Windows VMs) to prepare for the snapshot.
+The quiesce option provides an **application-consistent snapshot** of a running VM in which the system freezes the filesystem and flushes write buffers; additionally, VSS writers are invoked for VSS-aware applications (Windows VMs) to prepare for the snapshot.
 The Quiesce option can be selected when taking a manual snapshot and can be enabled within the snapshot profile for automated snapshots.

-## Automated, Scheduled VM-level Snapshots
+## Scheduled VM-level Snapshots

 !!! tip "By default, VM-level snapshots are not configured (VM Snapshot Profile setting="--None--")."